erickomondi760/IMS-Desktop-Client-App/README.md

-Here’s your **README.md** updated with the correct image paths and descriptive captions under each screenshot.
-This way, the screenshots will render properly on GitHub and give readers context about what each page represents.

----

 # 🖥️ IMS Desktop Client App

 A **JavaFX-based Inventory Management System (IMS)** desktop client application.
 This project provides a graphical interface for managing inventory, purchase orders, credit notes, and product profiles, designed for businesses that need a lightweight desktop solution.